dfe-analytical-services/ees-data-screener/future_development.md

 <br>

 #### Working task list
+On reorganising branch
 + Split up the tests into more sections for the accordions
++ Neaten up the error messages, add in the images for pass/fail/ignore
+  + Also add the count for the tests run and tests passed, and the % - these should go in a summary at the top

 + One combined function for the geography tests on combining-geography-testing branch
-+ Neaten up the error messages
-  + Try using ifelse and break/next with the col_type check
-  + Also see if I can remove the need for 'this will show warnings' messages and get everything to a simple pass/fail

 + Fix the issue with £ symbol
 + Program something that automates the check for conceptually different time_identifiers